Report an Error

 We recommend the ATI Radeon HD 5830 for gaming with highest details at resolutions up to, and including, 1280x720.

-Being a dual-slot card, its power draw is rated at 175 W maximum.
+Being a dual-slot card, the ATI Radeon HD 5830 draws power from 2x 6-pin power connectors, with power draw rated at 175 W maximum.
 Display outputs include: 2x DVI, 1x HDMI, 1x DisplayPort.
 Radeon HD 5830 is connected to the rest of the system using a PCIe 2.0 x16 interface.
 The card measures 282 mm in length, and features a dual-slot cooling solution.

 ||Feb 25th, 2010